 Press start and the measurement will be carried out automatically according to the recipe settings.
-During the measurement the drop may fall out of focus of the camera.
-Adjust the focus accordingly.
+During the measurement the drop may fall out of focus of the camera, thus it is recommended to enable the autofocus function in dynamic contact angle measurements.
+Otherwise, the focus needs to be manually adjusted.